RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

     The status for each database can be either ready for recovery or missing files.
     An indication of missing files in any of the databases can result from:

-    - The storage location is not found
+    - The storage location is not found - Make sure that on all of the nodes in the cluster the recovery path is set correctly.
+    - Files are not found in the storage location - Move the files to the storage location.
-    - Cannot read the persistence files, such as: no permission to read the files, missing files, or corrupted files
+    - No permission to read the files - Change the file permissions so that redislabs:redislabs has 640 permissions.

-    If the output shows that there are missing files, make sure that the recovery path is set correctly on all of the nodes in the cluster.
+    - Files are corrupted - Locate copies of the files that are not corrupted.

-    If that does not resolve the issues, contact [Redis Labs Support](mailto:support@redislabs.com).
+    If you cannot resolve the issues, contact [Redis Labs Support](mailto:support@redislabs.com).

 1. Recover the database, either: